 The DE0-Nano kit ships with a convenient software utility called System Builder, which creates preconfigured Quartus II projects for the DE0-Nano board.
-For example, it automatically configures the project to target the specific FPGA device in the DE0-Nano, and configures the pin locations for the selected peripherals.
+For example, it automatically configures the project for the FPGA device in the DE0-Nano, and configures the pin locations for the selected peripherals.